MauricioJCarrillo/calculator-webapp/README.md

-# Curso practico de JavaScript - Platzi
+# Calculator webapp

-This is my first project using javascript concepts.
+This is my first project using javascript concepts:

-...

-## Practice N°1: Figuras geométricas.

-- Primer paso: Definir las fórmulas.
-- Segundo paso: Implementar las fórmulas en JavaScript.
-- Tercer paso: Crear funciones.
-- Cuarto pasao: Integrar JavaScript con HTML.

-## Practice N°2: Porcentajes y descuentos.

-- Primer paso: Definir las fórmulas.
-- Segundo paso: Implementar las fórmulas en JavaScript.
-- Tercer paso: Crear funciones.
+- Calculating geometric figures.
+- Calculating percentages and discounts.
+- Calculating average, mode and median.

+I followed the next steps:

+- First step: Define the formulas.
+- Second step: Implement the formulas in JavaScript.
+- Third step: Create functions.
-- Cuarto pasao: Integrar JavaScript con HTML.
+- Fourth step: Integrate JavaScript with HTML.

-## Practice N°3: Promedio, moda y mediana.

-- Primer paso: Definir las fórmulas.
-- Segundo paso: Implementar las fórmulas en JavaScript.
-- Tercer paso: Crear funciones.
+If you want to create a project like this, you can check out this course: [Curso Práctico de JavaScript - 2021](https://platzi.com/clases/old/javascript-practico-2021/) on Platzi

+## Technologies and concepts

-- Cuarto pasao: Integrar JavaScript con HTML.
+- HTML.
+- CSS.
+- JavaScript-